Doctor insights on:

 - Can a regular ct scan of the brain show blocked arteries?

-- What can a ct scan show?
+- Can a ct scan show cancer?